starlinq/atom-hydrogen/README.md

 Installed kernelspec mypyenv in C:\Users\yourusername\AppData\Roaming\jupyter\kernels\mypyenv
 ```

-To start programming, now we can run Atom editor and add the following code for simple example:
+To start programming, now we can run Atom editor and add the following code for simple example (e.g., hello-atom-hy.py):

 ```python
 # %%